Reorganizing the Overwolf Support Portal around user intent rather than the system taxonomy

 I redesigned the confirmation screen to include expected response times and clear next steps, so submission felt like the start of a process rather than a dead end.

-Redesign the Open Ticket page around conversation, not data exposure
+Redesign the Open Ticket Page around conversation, not data exposure

-The Open Ticket page was the clearest expression of the portal's core failure: it exposed everything and prioritized nothing.
+The Open Ticket Page was the clearest expression of the portal's core failure: it exposed everything and prioritized nothing.

 I redesigned the page to focus on a single primary task: continuing the conversation.
 The ticket thread is now the central hub, with the reply editor directly linked to it.